 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak to an Intake Coordinator now.352.771.2700

-Conscious of how that perception could be labelled as a lack of gratitude, or humility, I buttoned my mouth, and sat in my seat in the rooms for a long time.
-Of course I was grateful—and that will never change.
+Conscious of how that perception could be labeled as a lack of gratitude, or humility, I buttoned my mouth and sat in my seat in the rooms for a long time.
+Of course, I was grateful—and that will never change.
 But, as my first sponsor said to me, humility means everything in their right size.
 I was shrinking myself, and my voice, by staying where I was.

 It was only when I began to deal with my food addiction and shared that journey through my blog—Liv’s Recovery Kitchen—that I discovered that there were others out there who also had recovery-type blogs and were sharing their journeys.
 Intrigued, I kept clicking to find out more and absorbed as much information as I could.
 I suddenly realized my thirst for a different perspective, for new tools, and to find a new path that suited me.

 I slowly began to see that there were others out there like me—that didn’t fit into the same paradigm of recovery.
 The problem I had was that it was ingrained within me—through the message I constantly heard in the rooms—that to leave meant one thing: relapse.
 And, of course, no guarantee of future recovery.
 That incited fear into me which stayed with me for a long time.

 So I decided to do what I do best: I challenged the fear head on.